mad honey takes you high!

 what is mad honey and where to find itread more on the characteristics of mad honey from Turkey

 It is legal in Turkey.
 And we can also find it over the internet.
 Yet, though it is like $166 per pound, we cannot be sure it’s the real thing.
-The beekeepers who produce it, only sell it in a closed circle, only to the ones that know how to use it properly.
+The beekeepers who produce it, only sell it in a closed circle, only to those who know how to use it properly.
 Never to foreigners.

 If anybody eats more than 1 spoonful of honey including grayanotoxin, is at risk of mad honey poisoning!
 And if we refer to fresh honey, then we should eat even less than 1 teaspoon.